thedunston/goMeeb/README.md

 ```
 In the above output, the "Dwm.exe" Path stands out because it doesn't exist in the baseline.
 It is also an anomaly because the Dwm.exe process is usually "dwm.exe" and is located under "C:\Windows\System32\" directory.
 The average of 0.50 means it is running on half of the 2 systems or just 1 system.

 Based on the CSV file, you can select any header and filter on it.
 As long as the CSV file has the value passed to "-header" it will use it for it's calculations.
-For the `baseline` tool, it is designed to be used with similarly configured systems.
+For the `benny` tool, it is designed to be used with similarly configured systems.
 The Windows 11 desktops of your developers may be different than those configured for your Human Resources personnel so be sure the baseline file is similar to the hosts being analyzed.
 The more similar the systems, the easier it will be to filter out anomalies.

+The tool `benny` is named for Benjamin Mossé for learning how to use averages to examine anomalies in the Mossé Cybersecurity Threat Hunting and Threat Intelligence course.

 ### Logarithms